momentic-ai/js/README.md

 ```

 ### Override Server URL Per-Client

-The default server can also be overridden globally by passing a URL to the `serverURL` optional parameter when initializing the SDK client instance.
+The default server can also be overridden globally by passing a URL to the `serverURL: string` optional parameter when initializing the SDK client instance.
 For example:
 ```typescript
 import { Momentic } from "@momentic/js";